GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-06_assignment.md

   * Remote sensing data provided by the course instructors.

 ## Remote sensing data I/O
-Please create the working environment for this course following the mandatory settings provided by the [info on assignments]({{ site.baseurl }}/unit01/unit01-04_notes_on_assignments#mandatory-working-environment).
+Please create the working environment for this course following the mandatory settings provided by the [notes on assignments]({{ site.baseurl }}/unit01/unit01-04_notes_on_assignments#mandatory-working-environment).

 Download the aerial images required for this course using the link provided by the course instructors.